 - The Children and Families Act 2014 includes a duty for schools to support children with medical conditions. - Where children have a disability, the requirements of the Equality Act 2010 will also apply.
-Where children have an identified special need, the SEND Code of Practice will also apply. - All children have a right to access the full curriculum, adapted to their medical needs and to receive the on-going support, medicines or care that they require at school to help them manage their condition and keep them well. - We recognise that medical conditions may impact social and emotional development as well as having educational implications. - Our school will build relationships with healthcare - This policy is underpinned by the schools commitment to the UN Convention on the Rights of the Child and the articles within with particular regard to Article 28 Every child has the right to an education.
+Where children have an identified special need, the SEND Code of Practice will also apply. - All children have a right to access the full curriculum, adapted to their medical needs and to receive the on-going support, medicines or care that they require at school to help them manage their condition and keep them well. - We recognise that medical conditions may impact social and emotional development as well as having educational implications. - We recognise this policy may need to be read in conjunction with the school's Children With Medical Needs Who Are Unable to Attend School Policy - Our school will build relationships with healthcare - This policy is underpinned by the schools commitment to the UN Convention on the Rights of the Child and the articles within with particular regard to Article 28 Every child has the right to an education.